-Dental braces work by straightening your teeth and securing them in place.
+Dental braces work by straightening your misaligned teeth and securing them in place.
 During the procedure, the metal brackets are infused on teeth on both the upper and lower jaws.
-If you suffer from teeth alignment issues, then you should consider braces and speak with a Board Certified Orthodontist.
+If you suffer from teeth alignment issues, then you may be a candidate for braces and should speak with a Board Certified Orthodontist.

 A majority of people often get braces during their teen years.
 However, Board Certified Orthodontists recommend considering getting an Invisalign treatment, transparent aligners, or temporary aligners if you’re an adult, This helps prevent any awkwardness that may arise with traditional wire braces.
 Once the braces are removed, the effects are essentially permanent, and you don’t have to worry about crooked teeth anymore.

 Dental braces come in various types, which offer a myriad of benefits such as comfort, teeth alignment, and aesthetics.
 However, your condition can determine the type of braces most suitable for you.
 With that in mind, let’s discuss the common types of dental braces your dentist might recommend.

 Your typical everyday braces, the traditional set, have stainless steel metal wires that firmly attach onto the surface of the teeth.
 Due to the stainless steel composition, these braces do not rust or stain.

 Furthermore, innovations on the traditional braces feature heat-activated archwires.
 These archwires respond to the body heat in the mouth, which moves the teeth, allowing the alignment procedure to speed up with less discomfort.

 Like traditional braces, this variant is constructed from metal, but they are attached behind or inside the teeth so that they are out of sight.
 Aside from giving you the discretion of wearing braces, they help adjust your teeth alignment but take longer than regular braces.
 More so, they can prove uncomfortable when you flick your tongue against the braces.